iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

       ```yaml
         iomesh:
           chunk:
-            dataCIDR: "" # Fill in the dataCIDR you configured previously in Prerequisites.
+            dataCIDR: "" # Fill in the dataCIDR you configured in Prerequisites.
       ```

     - Set `diskDeploymentMode` according to your [disk configurations](../deploy-iomesh-cluster/prerequisites#hardware-requirements).
 The system defaults to `hybridFlash`.